island-is/island.is/libs/judicial-system/formatters/README.md

 ## Overview

 `judicial-system-formatters` is a library designed to assist with formatting tasks within a judicial system.
-It was generated using [Nx](https://nx.dev), a smart and extensible build framework.
+It was generated using [Nx](https://nx.dev), a powerful and extensible build framework.

 ## Installation